Moab, Spring Break: Things to do on Spring Break in Utah

-Want more adrenaline?
+Want more adrenaline in your Moab spring break 2021 trip?
 Moab is a very popular destination for mountain biking, rock climbing, 4×4 off-road tours, and river rafting on the Green and Colorado Rivers.
 There are numerous fantastic local businesses supporting all types of adventures with gear sales, rentals, and guided tours.
 Here are just a few local businesses with great reviews:

 Weather: Spring in the desert is generally warm and sunny but, as with spring anywhere, the weather can change quickly, so be prepared.
 On the drive from Salt Lake, we encountered snow flurries – a rather magical sight in the desert.
 During our time in the Moab area, we had an 80-degree day which felt blistering us (coming from low 40’s and rainy Seattle), a lovely 70-degree day which still provided at least one mild sunburn and a 20mph windstorm.
 BTW windy days in the desert = sandstorms.
 I will never be caught out in a desert without sunglasses and a bandana again!

 Things To Do In Town: If you need a break from all the rugged adventure, the town of Moab has a lot to offer.
 From restaurants to art galleries, bars to bookstores.
 Here are a few of my favorites: